Please note that this pertains to South African Labour Relations and Best Practices.

-The job purpose and content would of course be to ‘Manage the Operational’ requirements of all the stores country wide and take responsibility for how well the stores run.
-This would include, but not be limited to, the responsibility of the staff, the sales of the stores and the reaching of targets.
+The job purpose and content would of course be to “Manage the Operational” requirements of all the stores countrywide and take responsibility for how well the stores run.
+This would include, but not be limited to, the responsibility of the staff, the sales of the stores and the reaching of targets, as well as the control of budgets and related financial movements.
 The projection of the company image to the public is also something that should be taken into account.
 It would include things like staff training on product and sales training, setting of budgets and targets, the responsibility of ensuring that Government legislation is complied with and that the HR and Labour issues are met and controlled.
-Issues of safety and health would also need to be controlled, not only for the staff, but also for clients.
+Issues of safety and health would also need to be controlled, not only for the staff but also for clients.
 Merchandising of stock and procurement of supplies would also fall under the responsibility of the Operations Manager.
 So be sure to list everything that needs to be done.

-Clearly the expectation of both the holder of the job (in this case the Operations Manager) and their supervisor must be the same or similar.
-They must equally understand exactly what is required, when it is required and how the job must be done.
-Often issues of ‘expectation’ and ‘perception,’ not meeting in the middle is what causes the most headaches and conflict within an organization.
+Clearly, the expectation of both the holder of the job (in this case the Operations Manager) and their supervisor must be the same or similar.
+They must equally understand exactly what is required when it is required and how the job must be done.
+Often issues of “expectation” and “perception,” not meeting in the middle are what causes the most headaches and conflict within an organization.